-With regard to the outcome of the primary review, i.e., a review undertaken by the JFTC during a first waiting period of up to 30 days, the JFTC will make a public announcement with regard to the business combination that will be informative for other corporations.
+Notification is not published.
+Having said this, with regard to the outcome of the primary review, i.e., a review undertaken by the JFTC during a first waiting period of up to 30 days upon the filing/acceptance of the notification, the JFTC will make a public announcement with regard to the business combination that will be informative for other corporations.
 Such cases include those deemed by the JFTC not to be problematic in light of the Antimonopoly Law, on the condition that the remedy is taken by the notifying corporations during the phase of the primary review.
 The JFTC usually makes public the outcome of the secondary review.